woolplatform/wool/README.md

 # WOOL Platform ReadMe
+WOOL is a simple, powerful dialogue platform for creating virtual agent conversations.
 Visit www.woolplatform.eu for full documentation, news and updates.

 ## Repository structure
 This repository is structured as follows: